-Sick or Injured Birds
+Sick or Injured Raptors

 An injured bird requires IMMEDIATE specialized care.
 Any delay reduces the bird's chance for recovery.
 DO NOT attempt to rehabilitate the bird on your own, even giving food or water to an injured or emaciated bird can lead to its death.